 Shortness of Breath

-Many younger smokers already start to feel short of breath while still in their teens and 20s.
+Many young smokers have already started to feel short of breath while still in their teens and 20s.
 This can become a major burden for you if you consider yourself athletic and want to participate in school sport.